-If you are looking for a remote job, whether as your primary source of income, or as a part-time gig, this article might give you a good starting point.
+If you are looking for a remote job, whether as your primary source of income or as a part-time gig, you’ve come to the right place

-This is why I have compiled this list of a few trustworthy and effective websites for remote jobs.
+This is why I have compiled this list of a few trustworthy and effective websites for remote jobs in Canada.

 Best Websites for Remote Jobs in Canada